-Does anyone else love Terra chips, but absolutely cringe at the price as I do?
+Does anyone else love Terra vegetable chips, but absolutely cringe at the price as I do?

-Since I like to make snacks from scratch, I decided to make them myself…and, if I may say so, Move over, Terra!
+Since I like to make snacks from scratch, I decided to make vegetable chips myself…and, if I may say so, move over, Terra!
+These veggie chips are amazing!

-With all the fall roots and tubers in season right now, it seemed only right to make a batch of homemade root vegetable chips.
-Boy, was that the right move.
+With all the root vegetables and tubers in season, it seemed only right to make a batch of homemade root vegetable chips.
+Boy was that the right move.
 These things are amazing!

-It’s not very hard to beat $4 a bag, which is what Terra’s Exotic Vegetable Chips cost at my local grocery store, and even easier to beat the insane price on Amazon.
+It’s not very hard to beat $4 a bag, which is what Terra’s Vegetable Chips cost at my local grocery store, and it’s even easier to beat the insane price on Amazon.

 For me, the quality of our food is just as important as keeping to the budget.
 These homemade root veggie chips are fried in pastured lard, as compared to the canola, safflower, or sunflower oil used in the store-bought variety.